ideal-lab5/idn-acuity-index-substrate/README.md

 Asynchrous block downloading - blocks will be downloaded as fast as possible for improved indexing speed.

 In the previous milestone the indexer downloaded blocks one at a time.
-Blocks indexed per second was in the single figures.
+Blocks indexed per second was in the single digits.

 Now the indexer maintains up to 128 current requests.
 This results in approx 100x increase in block indexing rate.